 To tackle existing issues and develop new initiatives, we look to the youth - the largest demographic in the country.
 We believe in the role of extracurricular education in equipping the youth with civic awareness necessary for implementing local change.
-In this regard, the youth who are able to think critically - that is, those who question assumptions, engage in evidence- and data-based analysis, and seek out diversity of viewpoints prior to making inferential judgment - become the most effective leaders and agents of change in their communities.
+In this regard, the youth who are able to think critically - that is, those who can reason logically, engage in evidence- and data-based analysis, and appreciate diversity of viewpoints - become the most effective leaders and agents of change in their communities.

 Empirical research has reaffirmed positive correlation of critical thinking with outcomes across fields - from greater research utilization among nurse educators, to reduction in student biases.
 A meta-analysis of 117 studies on critical thinking in education with over 20,000 participants concluded the following: "These findings make it clear that improvement in students' critical thinking skills and dispositions cannot be a matter of implicit expectation.
 As important as the development of critical thinking skills is considered to be, educators must take steps to make critical thinking objectives explicit in courses."